 Major industries include real estate, shipping, construction, cement, water desalination, construction materials and financial services.
-Real GDP grew by 2.6 per cent in 2014 (IMF estimate) and is expected to grow more slowly in 2015 on the back of lower oil prices.
+Real GDP grew by 1.2 per cent in 2015 (IMF estimate).

 Trade and Investment

 The trade relationship is substantial, with strong potential for further expansion in the energy sector (professional services and related equipment), education, agribusiness, advanced manufacturing, tourism and other services.
-Two-way merchandise trade amounted to over $901 million in 2013-14.
-This figure understates the level of trade as it does not capture Australian exports trans-shipped to Kuwait through the regional entrepôt of Dubai.
+Two-way merchandise trade amounted to $752 million in 2015.
+This figure understates the level of trade as it does not capture Australian exports trans-shipped to Kuwait through the regional hub of Dubai.

 Over 1,000 Australians reside in Kuwait, employed mainly in the education, banking, oil and gas and security industries.
 Australian companies with offices in Kuwait are predominately centred around engineering and construction management services, and education.